kainyogi/kainyogi.github.io/projects/project-1.md

     return ADC1RL;  // lower 8-bit value out of 10-bit data from the ADC
 }
 ```

-You can learn more at the [UH Micromouse Website](http://www-ee.eng.hawaii.edu/~mmouse/about.html).
+You can view the Source Code here :